EXA is short for Expressive Arts.

 There is no expressive arts ‘certification’.
 The professional credential that you can work towards is with the IEATA for either REAT or REACE.
 Our training programs offer the required education you need for either credential, however, after completing either of our Programs, you will need to accrue experience hours and supervision hours.
 More information is at the IEATA website.

-EXA Therapy Clinical Path FAQs
+EXA Therapy Clinical Track FAQs

 The 200-hour practicum is what is required by the International Expressive Arts Therapy Association (IEATA) to be completed during institute training.
 This is a pre-requisite to accruing experience hours, post-graduation from our program.